Ib01/MediaBeaver/README.md

 ### Introduction##

-Media Beaver is or will be a comprehensive tool for managing media: Movies, Tv Episodes and Music.
-It is written in Java and is platform independent.
-It also runs in a browser so it can be accessed either locally or remotely.
+Media Beaver is or will be a comprehensive tool for managing Movies, Tv Episodes and Music.
+It is written in Java, is platform independent and runs in a browser so it can manage your media either locally or remotely.

 ### Master Build Status ###